Understanding Ayurvedic Medicine

 - Kapha people tend toward stockiness and larger frames.
 Physically h3 and resilient, kaphas have good digestion, tend to be slow eaters and talk slowly.

 - Double doshas are people who have their doshas in combination, such as vata-pitta or pitta-kapha.
 This means that you have equal qualities of both doshas.

 Ayurvedic medicine treats each person individually, according to their doshas, or their personal constitution and surroundings; knowing your doshic constitution is crucial to learning how Ayurveda can benefit you.

 Many people are interested in taking natural health supplement to promote optimum health and fend off common ailments and disease.
-If you're looking for a great selection of natural supplements, IVL has a variety of high quality products.

 Read More On This Topic:Ayurveda For Healthy Fabulous Youthful Skin